 1. Opera Garnier

-Visiting the Paris Opera Garnier is a must-do for anyone who loves performing arts and architecture.
+Visiting the Paris Opera Garnier is a must for anyone who loves performing arts and architecture.
 The iconic building, located in the heart of Paris, is a sight to behold.
-The building was designed by Charles Garnier in the late 19th century and is one of the most impressive examples of French Beaux-Arts architecture.
+Charles Garnier designed it in the late 19th century, and it is one of the most impressive examples of French Beaux-Arts architecture.

 The beauty of the Opera Garnier lies in its grandeur.
 Every detail is breathtaking, from the sweeping marble staircase to the intricate stonework and gilded accents.
 The auditorium is particularly impressive, with its capacity for 2,200 people and its grandiose chandelier – in addition to the beautiful painted ceiling, which will take anyone’s breath away.